S.220, seeks to curb the growth of property taxes by placing temporary limits on school district budget increases.

 Analysis:

 A primary trade-off in this legislation is the tension between local democratic control and state-level accountability.
-While Vermont has a long tradition of voters deciding their school budgets at town meetings, this bill prevents certain budgets from even reaching the ballot if they exceed the cap without prior state approval.
+While Vermont has a long tradition of voters deciding their school budgets at town meetings, this bill creates a strong financial disincentive to approve budgets that exceed the state’s threshold.
 This may improve short-term economic security for taxpayers, but it raises questions about the ability of local communities to address unique student needs that the state’s funding formula might not fully capture.

 Current Status: